usnistgov/O-RAN-Testbed-Automation/README.md

 > If any pods stay in a pending or crash loop state after installing the RIC and running the testbed, then limited resources may be the cause.

 ### Virtual Machine Preferences
-For users using a virtual machine, e.g., VirtualBox, may consider the following configuration parameters to improve performance.
+For users using a virtual machine, e.g., VirtualBox, the following configuration parameters may be considered to improve performance.
 - **System**
   - **Extended Features**: Ensure that `Enable I/O APIC` is checked to improve interrupt handling.
   - **Extended Features**: Check `Enable PAE/NX` and if possible, also check `Enable Nested VT-x/AMD-V`.